bmd-lab/tutorials/README.md

 # Tutorials
-Introductory tutorials for new students
+Introductory tutorials for new students.
+If you are an Mac user you might also want to consult Lee's thoughts on setting up a new Apple device [here]()

 |Recommended order and title <img width=128/>|   Language   |
 | ---- | --- |